Basics of Web Hosting • AllDigitalTalk

 Shared hosting pricing starts from free (free hosting with ads which are not recommended) to $30 per month depending on the software and services you require.
 You can find good shared hosting providers with monthly pricing of $5 to $15.

 Virtual Private Servers (VPS)

-Virtual private server is a kind of a shared hosting wherein you get more dedicated web space, RAM, and database.
+A virtual private server is a kind of shared hosting wherein you get more dedicated webspace, RAM, and database.
 You will still be sharing the resources but with a limited number of websites on a particular server.
-As VPS customer, you have root level access to their particular virtual machine so you can install any software that runs on that particular operating system instance.
-This is same as cloud hosting.
+As a VPS customer, you have root-level access to their particular virtual machine so you can install any software that runs on that particular operating system instance.
+This is the same as cloud hosting.
 You generally get limited support for this, and it’s better to go for VPS only if you know exactly the server resources you require.

 If you have some experience with server administration and you are exactly sure about the resources required for your website then you can go for this type of hosting.
 Or else you can opt for a Managed VPS as per your requirement and obviously then the pricing for the package will go up.
 A self-managed VPS will provide you considerable savings as the pricing will be lower.

 You can get an entry-level VPS server for free at Amazon AWS which is fine for a small website with low traffic.
 At the higher end, the pricing per month can go up to $150 per month based on your server configuration.